KOMAX233/shateki/README.md

 7. Connect every 3 vertices to create mesh and assign the mesh to the new objects, add new objects and remove old objects from object list(completed).

-8. Make new objects move following velocity and update every loop.
+8. Make new objects move following velocity and update every loop (completed).